kwitherstine/testing_T/ocp_proto/README.md

 Not all of the playbooks in this repo will be in 100% working order, so please use with care.

-The ocp_proto directory contains a Vagrant + Ansible simulation of a 2 leaf, 4 spine 2 border leaf build.
+The ocp_proto directory contains a Vagrant + Ansible simulation of a 4 leafs in 2 pods, 2 spines 2 border leaf/access boxes build.
+There are 2 Ubuntu servers connected to the leaf nodes with a MLAG Bond.

 Navigate to the directory and simply type "sudo vagrant up" to kick off the simulation.
-This simulation assumes that Vagrant and Ansible are both in working order, and Cumulus VX + Ubuntu Trusty VM's are available in your Vagrant environment.
+This simulation assumes that Vagrant, Virtualbox and Ansible are all in working order, and Cumulus VX + Ubuntu Trusty VM's are available in your Vagrant environment.

 ### Ansible
 All configuration is driven through [Ansible](http://ansible.com).
 The intention is for no change to be made directly on the network and all changes to be done through modifications to the playbooks and/or variables (var) files.